Trace Summarization

 and you want to calculate

-the average frame duration.
+the average, minimum, and maximum frame duration.

 1. Create your custom SQL module: